ds5110/git-intro/README.md

 * Use Make
   * Make makes it particularly easy to provide clear instructions for every step in the pipeline, including data access.
   * If you're not sure why, then read: [Why Use Make?](https://bost.ocks.org/mike/make/) by the legendary Mike Bostock
-  * Use the 6-month rule: document things to that, after 6 months away, you can instantly pick up where you left off.
+  * Use the 6-month rule: document things so that, after 6 months away, you can instantly pick up where you left off.
   * There are many tools for automating workflows.
 With some notable exceptions, they often cost money.
   They always cost money when scaled up for production.
 For automated workflows, I recommend [Github Actions](https://docs.github.com/en/actions) for your github-pages sites and,